habiat/BlogCategory/README.md

 # BlogCategory
 Category manager for Content.

-As you know, we have a "Content management" section in Nop Commerce.
+As you know, we have a "Content management" section in NopCommerce.

 But items cannot be categorized.
-In this plugin, we want to add this feature to Nop Commerce 4.4.
+In this plugin, we want to add this feature to NopCommerce 4.4.
 So we need a section for managing content categories to add, edit and delete categories.
 For this section, you can get inspiration from product categories.